naftiko/fleet/README.md

 <img src="https://naftiko.github.io/docs/images/technology/fleet-overview.png" width="600">

 The Community Edition is provided as freeware, with upcoming Standard and Enterprise editions that will add premium features suitable for advanced projects and larger organizations.

-## Includes
+It includes the following components:

 ### [Naftiko Framework](https://github.com/naftiko/framework/)
 Open Source project (Apache 2.0) to create and run Naftiko capabilities using spec-driven integration.